The Powerful Benefits of Choline Rich Foods

 Another good choice is cruciferous vegetables.
 These include cauliflower, cabbage, broccoli, bok choy and more, each of which offer an impressive 65mg of choline per cup when cooked.

 Vegans and meat eaters alike might also find themselves tempted to choose supplements instead of trying to get choline from the diet.
 Choline works best when obtained naturally through whole food, as the other ingredients tend to help with absorption and generally improve the function of the nutrients.
-That said though, if you’re struggling to get enough choline in your diet or if you just want to ensure you are getting the absolute maximum as a mother or as someone who uses their grey matter a lot, choosing a supplement is a good option.
+That said though, if you’re struggling to get enough choline in your diet or if you just want to ensure you are getting the absolute maximum as a mother or as someone who uses their grey matter a lot, choosing an alpha gpc supplement is a good option, as alpha gpc is one of the few choline sources that can pass the blood-brain barrier, thus making it a superior nootropic.
+Some users prefer to stack alpha gpc with Uridine for possible synergistic effects.

 And while you’re at it, why not consider a healthy nootropic?
 Acetylcholine-esterase inhibitors and other ingredients can help to boost the positive effects and increase the potency even further!